philpagel/PCE174-communication/readme.md

 may need to install the respective driver (from the interweb or the Windows software CD that comes with the instrument).
 Mac anyone?

-Serial communication parameters:
+Serial communication parameters are 9600bps8N1.
+Or more verbose:

 parameter | value
 ----------|---------
 baudrate  | 9600
-bytesize  | 8
+byte size | 8
 parity    | None
-stopbits  | 1
+stop bits | 1
 timeout   | None
-xonxoff   | False
+xon/xoff  | False
-rtscts    | False
+rts/cts   | False

 ## Usage

-To communicate with the light meter connect through USB and run the command lie this:
+To communicate with the light meter connect through USB and run the command like this:

     pce174 [-h] [-i INTERFACE] [-b BAUD] [-f {csv,raw,repr}] command